 Catalogs Bestiary First Time Here?
 Search Site Map Contact

 The amount of shipping depends on your location.
-To order samples, contact me and I'll send you an invoice for samples.
+To order single tiles, contact me and I'll send you an invoice.

 For individual tiles, the price of a sample tile, is the same as a single tile.
 Mural and panel samples are roughly the same as an individual tile.

 Every order, except overruns, is made to order, and every tile is made individually (see why).
-I don't stock samples because I wake up in the night with ideas, the design or color might change slightly, or I may change what I'm offering.
+I don't stock samples partly because I wake up in the night with ideas, the design or color might change slightly, or I may change what I'm offering.
+And now I have so many variations of color and glaze that even if I had room, I'd never find the one I want.
 Also many people like to adjust their colors slightly, make a blue more cobalt or violet, a red more rose, and so forth.

 Designers often like to keep a stock of sample tiles to show clients.
 Morris pattern collectors also drive the cost up.